jack-y/seneca-triggers-now-on-GitLab/README.md

 }
 ```

-Its configuration contains a `name` property.
+The trigger configuration contains a `name` property.
 For example: `name: 'Jack'`.
 Depending on this property, its output is:

 	> First of all, my name is Jack.